replydev/cotp/README.md

 ### Copy to clipboard
 You can copy the otp code of the element you selected by simply pressing enter.
 This is supported in Windows, macOS, X11 and Wayland.

+### Increment HOTP counter
+To increment or decrement the HOTP counter just press '+' or '-'

 ### Add OTP Code
 Just type `cotp add -i <issuer>`, press Enter and insert the BASE32 Secret Key.